koenrane/KR-new-site/content/Essays/The shard theory of human values.md

 Working from three reasonable assumptions about how the brain works, shard theory implies that human values (e.g. caring about siblings) are implemented by contextually activated circuits which activate in situations downstream of past reinforcement (e.g. when physically around siblings) so as to steer decision-making towards the objects of past reinforcement (e.g. making plans to spend more time together).
 According to shard theory, human values may be complex, but much of human value formation is simple.

-_For shard theory discussion, join our [Discord server.](https://discord.gg/JNG2ZSKh28) Charles Foster wrote [Appendix C](#app-c).
+_For shard theory discussion, join our [Discord server.](https://discord.gg/JNG2ZSKh28) Charles Foster wrote [Appendix C](#appendix-c-evidence-for-neuroscience-assumptions).
 We thank David Udell, Peter Barnett, Raymond Arnold, Garrett Baker, Steve Byrnes, and Thomas Kwa for feedback on this finalized post.
 Many more people provided feedback on an earlier version._

 ## Appendices

-<a id="app-a"></a>

 ### Appendix A: The formation of the world model

 Most of our values seem to be about the real world.
 Mechanistically, we think that this means that they are functions of the state of our world model.
 We therefore infer that human values do not form durably or in earnest until after the human has learned a proto-world model.
 Since the world model is learned from scratch (by assumption 1 in [section 1](#assumptions), the world model takes time to develop.
 In particular, we infer that babies don’t have any recognizable “values” to speak of.

 Therefore, to understand why human values empirically coalesce around the world model, we will sketch a detailed picture of how the world model might form.
-We think that self-supervised learning (item 2 in [section 1](#assumptions)) produces your world model.
+We think that self-supervised learning (item 2 in [section 1](#1-neuroscientific-assumptions)) produces your world model.

 Due to learning from scratch, the fancy and interesting parts of your brain start off mostly useless.
 Here’s a speculative[^13] story about how a baby learns to reduce predictive loss, in the process building a world model: